econ-ark/REMARK/README.md

 1. Reproductions
    * Code that reproduces ALL of the results of some paper that was originally written using the toolkit

-## Mandatory Content
+## REMARK Guidelines

-Every remark should have the following content (described in more detail in sections below):
+Every remark *must* have the following content (described in more detail in sections below):
 1. `do_all.py`
     * This should be at the root level of the directory
 1. In `Code/Python` an eponymous Jupyter Notebook